reimagined/resolve/docs/api-handlers.md

 ---
 id: api-handlers
 title: API Handlers
+description: Use API Handlers to provide your reSolve server with the capability to handle arbitrary HTTP requests.
 ---

 Use API Handlers to provide your reSolve server with the capability to handle arbitrary HTTP requests.